awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 # AWS::ElasticLoadBalancingV2::TargetGroup<a name="aws-resource-elasticloadbalancingv2-targetgroup"></a>

-Specifies a target group for an Application Load Balancer or Network Load Balancer\.
+Specifies a target group for a load balancer\.

 Before you register a Lambda function as a target, you must create a `AWS::Lambda::Permission` resource that grants the Elastic Load Balancing service principal permission to invoke the Lambda function\.